-In Florida, we have specific laws in place that address injuries caused by civil wrongs that include: 1) the failure to use reasonable care (negligence), 2) providing an unsafe or defective condition on property (premises liability) and 3) spoken or written words that harm a person’s reputation (defamation).
+In Florida, we have specific laws in place that address injuries caused by civil wrongs that include: 1) the failure to use reasonable care (negligence), 2) providing an unsafe or defective condition on the property (premises liability) and 3) spoken or written words that harm a person’s reputation (defamation).

-These personal injury laws are written to make victims whole when they are injured in a car accident or slip and fall by providing compensation for medical expenses, pain and suffering, lost earning capacity and the loss of the enjoyment of life.
+These personal injury laws are written to make victims whole when they are injured in a car accident or slip and fall by providing compensation for medical expenses, pain and suffering, lost earning capacity, and the loss of the enjoyment of life.

 The good news is that most personal injury claims settle out of court because of the certainty provided by these laws.
 However, there are instances where victims are left to file a lawsuit to obtain justice for their injuries, which can take months or even years before a fair resolution may be achieved.
 Unfortunately, time isn’t the only risk a victim may face when dealing with a personal injury lawsuit.

 Often, accident victims are unaware of the time, expense and risks associated with filing a personal injury lawsuit, or any type of lawsuit for that matter.
 For example, even if a victim prevails at trial, the amount of money he or she may recover may not be enough to cover the expenses of hiring experts, paying a lawyer, and paying medical providers.

 In fact, there are many risks associated with personal injury lawsuits including:

 1. Motion to Dismiss

 After a victim has had their life turned upside down, a defendant can make a request for the presiding judge to review the lawsuit and dismiss it without it being submitted to a jury for their consideration.
 Dismissing a case means that the judge has signed an order ending the lawsuit (it can be done for substantive reasons like the plaintiff failed to state a claim or provide sufficient facts to warrant a lawsuit, and/or technical reasons like the defendant wasn’t properly served with the lawsuit).